 - 7. We have retained an independent third party to perform loan reviews on a quarterly basis in 2010 and 2011 and engaged them to perform this function in June 2012 and December 2012.
-We have engaged them to perform this function in June 2013 and December 2013 as well.
-The third party loan review company has also conducted two loan portfolio stress tests for the Bank to obtain a better understanding of potential loan losses over a two year period. - 8.
-To support the focus on problem credit management the Bank further developed, in March, 2011, a Special Assets department which reports to the Chief Credit Officer.
-Presently, the department has two workout specialists/Vice Presidents, one Vice President managing other real estate owned properties, an analyst, and two support personnel.
-Substantially all the relationships in the Bank with total commitments in excess of \$500,000 which are risk rated Special Mention or worse are assigned to this department.
-This department is organizationally structured to manage workout situations, collections, other real estate owned, nonperforming assets, watch list credits, and the Bank's legal department related to collection efforts.
+We engaged them to perform this function in June 2013, December 2013, June 2014 and December 2014.
+The third party loan review company has also conducted two loan portfolio stress tests for the Bank to obtain a better understanding of potential loan losses over a two year period.
+In 2013, we began conducting our own loan portfolio stress test. - Assets department which reports to the Chief Credit Officer.
+Presently, the department has one workout specialist/Vice President, one Vice President managing other real estate owned properties, an analyst, and two support personnel.
+Substantially all the credits in the Bank which are risk rated Special Mention or worse are assigned to this department once all efforts to return the credit to a satisfactory rating have been exhausted.
+This department is organizationally structured to manage workout situations, collections, other real estate owned, nonperforming assets, watch list credits, and the Bank's legal department.
 New reporting and monitoring is conducted monthly by this division.
-Material changes to Special Asset credits are reported to the Board at the time of occurrence and, quarterly, the Board receives written action plans and status updates of the Bank's twenty largest problem credits.
+Material changes to Special Asset credits are reported to the Board at the time of occurrence and, quarterly, the Board receives written action plans and status updates on all problem credits in excess of \$1.0 million.
 A quarterly management watch list committee has been established to actively manage and monitor these credits. - 9.
 A new allowance for loan loss model was implemented and reviewed independently during 2010.
 The Board has approved a new allowance for loan loss policy.
 We have shifted duties for maintaining the allowance for loan loss model and credit reporting to a more experienced employee.
 The allowance for loan loss and the methodology supporting the results are approved quarterly by the Audit Committee of the Board of Directors, and ratified by the Board. - 10.
-We have significantly increased our asset based liquidity sources throughout 2010, 2011 and 2012 to meet financial obligations.
+We have significantly increased our asset based liquidity sources throughout 2010, 2011, 2012 and 2013 to meet financial obligations.
 A new liquidity risk management policy has been adopted and a revised contingency funding plan has been created.
 We have lost all of our federal funds lines of credit, but we have added an internet certificate of deposit funding source to increase contingent funding sources.
 We believe that we have adequate liquidity in normal and stressed situations.
 We are further developing an investment portfolio, as well.
-The investment portfolio has grown to \$49.6 million at December 31, 2012 from \$4.7 million at December 31, 2010. - 11.
+The investment portfolio has grown to \$79.1 million at December 31, 2013 from \$4.7 million at December 31, 2010. - 11.
 In the fourth quarter of 2009, we ceased the declaration of dividends from the Bank to the Company.
 We also deferred interest payments on our trust preferred securities issuances. - 12.
 Anti-money laundering and bank secrecy act programs and training have been enhanced.